arthurrauter/ormlite-android/README.md

-# ormlite-android
+# ORMLite-Android
-Using ORMLite with Android.
-'One to Many' and 'Many to Many' relationships.
-Developed with Android Studio.
-Database is Sqlite3.
+- Using ORMLite with Android.
+- 'One to Many' and 'Many to Many' relationships.
+- Developed with Android Studio.
+- Database is Sqlite3.

-## setup
+## Setup
 Go to `Project Structure` click the `app` module (or whatever your main module is) and in the `Dependecies` tab add the follow modules:
 - com.j256.ormlite:ormlite-android:4.48
 - com.j256.ormlite:ormlite-core:4.48